-Managing user activity in Office 365 has a similar goal; by gaining insight on the habits of users, administrators can adjust their sites for optimal user experience.
-There is a selection of Office 365 out-of-the-box functionalities that can give insight into how users are interacting with the platform.
+Managing user activity in Office 365 has simple goals; you want to gain insight on the habits of users, so you as the administrator can adjust your site for optimal user experience.
+There is a selection of Microsoft 365 out-of-the-box functionalities that can give insight into how users are interacting with the platform.
 Namely:

 We detail the specifics of the above in our Activity Logging and Reporting Capabilities for Office 365 post, and explain the advantages they can give admins.
 However, what about the users themselves?
 In today’s environment—where we interact, collaborate, and learn from each other more than ever—there is more untapped potential to be found in understanding the details of how we work.
 Being able to reign in our time communicating with others and ensuring activities are in line with our top priorities, we can better gauge how productive and proactive we’re being in the workplace.
 Fortunately, Microsoft has taken this into consideration with a next-gen platform alternative: Delve Analytics.